henriquesd/CleanArchitectureCQRS/README.md

 #### What belongs to the Core Project:
 - **Interfaces**
-- **Entities** - Which is all the things in your system that have an Id.
+- **Entities** - Which are all the things in your system that have an Id.
 Entities are objects that have their own identity, for example, in a system that has many clients objects, each "Client" object has its own identity, which is not defined by its attributes, but by its Id - it's possible to have two clients with the same name, but their Id will be different.

     The Entity can be an anemic entity or can also contain behaviour.
 This same Entity can also be used by EF Core to generate the tables in the database, but it's recommended to use the Fluent API in order to configure the EF Core properties for this entity, this way you keep your entity clean, without having configuration details for EF Core (for example, EF Core mapping attributes, etc).